Momponai Station

 Momponai Station (紋穂内駅, Monponai-eki) was a railway station on the Sōya Main Line in Monponai, Bifuka, Hokkaido, Japan, operated by the Hokkaido Railway Company (JR Hokkaido).

 Lines served

 Momponai Station is served by the Sōya Main Line.

 Station layout

 The station is unstaffed, and consists of a basic waiting room with toilet facilities.

 Adjacent stations

 History

 Momponai Station opened on 3 November 1911.

+The station closed on 13 March 2021 owing to poor patronage.